freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-87.english.md

 ## Description
 <section id='description'>

-Chain the `innerRadius` to the arc and pass it `0` (zero).
-This is set to zero to make a traditional pie chart, you would use a larger number to create a doughnut chart.
+Chain `innerRadius` to the arc and pass it `0` (zero).
+This is set to zero to make a traditional pie chart, you would use a larger inner radius to create a doughnut chart.
 </section>

 ## Instructions